mattacevedo/UM-Document-Chat/README.md

 # Introduction

-This is a chatbot that will use the text from a Word or PDF document as an information source for conversation with a user.
+This is a chatbot that will use the text from a Word or PDF document as an information source for informational conversations with a user.

 To get started, you will need:
 * An Azure OpenAI resource and API key
+* Deployed GPT-4 and Ada models in Azure
 * A Microsoft Cognitive Search service
 * An Azure web app set up for Node.js